rootNyx404/osint-sp1ritfyre-investigation/README.md

-# 🔍 OSINT Investigation - sp1ritfyre
+# 🔍 OSINT Investigation Blueteam - sp1ritfyre

 ## 🧠 Overview
 This project is part of an OSINT capstone challenge from Security Blue Team.